Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 Self-actualization journal: track moments of alignment and contraction

-🜃 Session 3: Compassionate Discipline — Empathy and Internal Boundaries
+Session 3: Self-Leadership and Internal Boundaries

 Objectives: